The Ultimate 3-Month LSAT Study Schedule (2026 Edition)

 Recommended Resources

-- Course: We recommend 7Sage for its analytics or Blueprint for its engaging lessons.
+- Course: We recommend 7Sage for its analytics or Blueprint for its engaging lessons-both have updated for the new interface and include Argumentative Writing coaching.

-- Book: The Loophole in LSAT Logical Reasoning by Ellen Cassidy is excellent for the new format.
+- Book: The Loophole in LSAT Logical Reasoning by Ellen Cassidy is excellent for the current format.